Rear Door Heat Exchangers (RDHx)

-The Coolcentric® family of rear door heat exchangers comprises passive liquid cooled heat exchangers.
-Rear Door Heat Exchangers (Standard RDHx and Low Density RDHx-LD) replace standard rear doors on IT rack enclosures.
-The rack-mount devices draw cool supply air through the chassis.
-Heated exhaust air passes through a liquid-filled coil, transferring heat to the liquid with cool neutralized air flowing back into the data center.
+The Coolcentric® family of rear door heat exchangers comprises passive and active liquid cooled heat exchangers.
+Rear Door Heat Exchangers replace standard rear doors on IT rack enclosures and by using the rack-mount devices draw cool supply air through the chassis, the heated exhaust air passes through a liquid-filled coil, transferring heat to the liquid with cool neutralized air flowing back into the data center.
 Specially designed fin and tube coils are protected by two 79% open perforated sheets, to maintain airflow through the IT enclosure.
 Close-coupled to the IT enclosure, the heat exchangers bring cooling as close to the heat source as possible thus providing the ultimate containment solution.
 Taking up a minimum of floor space, the Coolcentric heat exchangers are flexible, efficient and space-saving turn-key cooling solutions.

 Included in the product suite are Coolant Distribution Units, which monitor and manage the flow of cooled, treated water in a closed loop environment to the Heat Exchanger units.
 Coolcentric also designs and manufactures a full breadth of standard and custom hose kits and external manifolds.
 Factory certified technicians are available to provide installation, commissioning and preventive maintenance throughout the world.